BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Introduction

 \subsection{Halpern--Leistner's conjecture}

 Our purity theorem is independent from the statement (proved in \cite{preproj}) that the mixed Hodge structure on $\HCoha_{\Pi_Q}$ is pure.
-We explain the particular utility of the purity statement of the current paper, with reference to a particular application: the proof of a conjecture of Halpern--Leistner \cite{HL08}.
-The details will appear in forthcoming work with Sjoerd Beentjes.
+We explain the particular utility of the purity statement of the current paper, with reference to a particular application: the proof of a conjecture of Halpern-Leistner \cite{HL08}.

-Let $X$ be a K3 surface, fix a generic ample class $H\in\NS(X)_{\QQ}$, and fix a Hilbert polynomial $P$.
-Then there is a moduli stack $\CCoh_P^H(X)$ of $H$-semistable coherent sheaves with Hilbert polynomial $P$, and Halpern--Leistner conjectures that the mixed Hodge structure on
+Let $X$ be a K3 surface, fix a generic ample class $H\in\NS(X)_{\QQ}$, and fix a Hilbert polynomial $P(t)$.
+Then there is a moduli stack $\CCoh_{P(t)}^H(X)$ of $H$-semistable coherent sheaves with Hilbert polynomial $P(t)$, and Halpern-Leistner conjectures that the mixed Hodge structure on $\HOBM(\CCoh_{P(t)}^H(X),\QQ)$ is pure.

-is pure.
 The above-mentioned purity result of \cite{preproj} encouraged this statement, while the purity result of the current paper provides the means to prove it.
-The proof idea is easy to explain: locally, the morphism $p\colon\CCoh_P^H(X)\rightarrow \CCCoh_P^H(X)$ to the coarse moduli space is modelled as the morphism $\Mst_{\dd}(\Pi_Q)\rightarrow \Msp_{\dd}(\Pi_Q)$ for some quiver $Q$, and so Theorem \ref{thma} tells us that the direct image $p_!\ul{\QQ}_{\Mst_{\dd}(\Pi_Q)}$ is locally, and hence globally, pure.
-The result then follows from the fact that the direct image of a pure complex of mixed Hodge modules along a projective morphism is pure.
+The idea of the proof is that locally, the morphism $p\colon\CCoh_{P(t)}^H(X)\rightarrow \CCCoh_{P(t)}^H(X)$ to the coarse moduli space is modelled as the morphism $\Mst_{\dd}(\Pi_Q)\rightarrow \Msp_{\dd}(\Pi_Q)$ for some quiver $Q$, and so Theorem \ref{thma} tells us that the direct image $p_!\ul{\QQ}_{\Mst_{\dd}(\Pi_Q)}$ is locally, and hence globally, pure.
+The result then follows from the fact that the direct image of a pure complex of mixed Hodge modules along a projective morphism is pure: Saito's version \cite{Saito90} of the decomposition theorem.
+Full details of this proof, and other global applications of the results of the current paper, are worked out in \cite{Da21a}.